Research Being Done on New Report on Advanced AI Support Tools

 Many ASP members believe that the expectations of support have been changing rapidly and dramatically.
 To check this out, we conducted a survey and interviewed many support ledes and a few consultants. there may be surprises in this report for some.
 All members get access to the report as part of their membership fee.
 Login to get it.

 In March of 2017 ASP formed a new Member’s Advisory Board.
 It provides a direct voice into ASP from all corporate members and several individual members.
-The Board helps direct which reports we write, what workshops we offer and all ASP activities.The board last met at our conference in March.
+The Board helps direct which reports we write, what workshops we offer and all ASP activities.The board last met in May.

-2018 Top Ten Support Websites Competition, Get Your Entries In Now, Deadline May 11
+2018 Top Ten Support Websites Competition, Judging Underway

 This is the 20th year that ASP has held a competition for the Top Ten Best Support Websites.
 Each site is judged by at least five independent judges, who are vetted for competency and conflict of interest with the site that they are judging.
 They score the sites in 25 different categories.
 Every entrant receives a custom individual report detailing their average scores versus the average score for their size company.
 Judges also provide comments that are priceless in determining how to improve the sites.
-ASP publishes an approximately 125 page report with essays for each TopTen site, trends in this year’s competition, average scores for each category and size company and more.
+ASP publishes an approximately 125 page report with essays for each TopTen site, trends in the year’s competition, average scores for each category and size company and more.
 The report is free to members and available to others for purchase.
-Click on Awards in the menu at the top of this page for more information and to enter.
+Just login to get the latest report.

 2018 Research Reports